Dimensions of Temperament

 If this sounds like there may be a gender element to the extremes of Psychoticism, then that would be reflected in Eysenck’s attribution of Psychoticism to the amount of testosterone released into the body via the endocrine system.
 Testosterone is the most prominent of the male sex hormones – associated with sex drive and aggression – so no surprise that Eysenck found the vast majority high in Psychoticism were male.
 However, females do have testosterone in their bodies – and some more than others (from hormone washes in the womb and during puberty…plus regular secretions from the adrenal glands…plus oestregen converts to testosterone during sexual activity and quite markedly in some women during and after the menopause).
 Which explains the small(-ish) number of women high in Psychoticism.

-D Lester (1989) linked Psychoticism to levels of the neurotransmitter dopamine.(which has also been linked to psychosis and Schizophrenia).
+David Lester (1989) linked Psychoticism to levels of the neurotransmitter dopamine.(which has also been linked to psychosis and Schizophrenia).
 Eysenck himself (1992) implicated low levels of platelet monamine oxidase; and there have been suggestions that beta-hydroxylase, cortisol and noradrenaline in cerebrospinal fluid may also be involved.
 In his last work Eysenck (1998) suggests that the P dimension may also based on the cortical arousal level in the central nervous system and, therefore, high P-scorers, like high E-scorers, have a low level of cortical arousal.

-The sex difference in the occurence of Psychoticism may have another biological factor besides testosterone levels.
+The sex difference in the occurrence of Psychoticism may have another biological factor besides testosterone levels.
 Ruben Gur et al (2002) found that, compared to men, women have proportionately larger frontal brain regions which exert inhibitory control over behaviour in relation to the size of the amygdala, hippocampus and other limbic system areas associated with emotional arousal.
 As a consequence, Gur et al suggest women may be able to control emotional responses – Impulse Control – better than men.

 Many people confuse Neuroticism with neurosis and Psychoticism with psychosis.
 However, even though he first began to identify Psychoticism in 1952 through work with psychiatric patients, Eysenck (1995) was at pains to stress that N and P may only represent a potential predisposition – a diathesis – to develop psychological disorders.
 However, Gordon Claridge (1985) asserts that, under extreme stress, the predisposition can develop into a psychiatric illness.